top of page

 Together, WIHEDC’s four Native Community Development Financial Institutions (CDFIs) coordinate and leverage resources to maximize access to loans, training and counseling to best serve Wisconsin Indian Country.

-Through June 30, 2024, WIHEDC Members deployed business and consumer loans totaling $50,577,906.
+Through June 30, 2025, WIHEDC Members deployed business, consumer and housing loans totaling $58,837,941.

 Going over financials